-But these trends have also intensified the need for global organizations to better understand and respect the local communities where they conduct business.
+But these trends have also intensified the need for global organizations to better understand and respect the local communities where they conduct business—the communities where their customers and employees live, work, raise families, and pursue dreams.
 An article in Forbes notes that “If you are building a truly global company, you need a unified mission, product vision and culture that are consistent from country to country.
 However, it is possible to build a borderless global company that acts locally without altering the company’s core principles.”

 For multinational companies that operate across a wide spectrum of localities, it is important to balance unifying global priorities with a respect for the needs, desires, and identities of the diverse communities where they operate.
-This respect should ideally manifest as a combination of sound economic policy, including fair labor practices and support for, rather than competition against, local businesses; and sound environmental policy, including responsible land use and sustainable management of local resources.
+This respect should ideally manifest as a combination of two critical elements:

-Too often, though, large corporate entities fall short of this standard.
+Too often, large corporate entities fall short of this standard of fair, sustainable, forward-thinking economic and environmental policies.
 As a consequence, the ecological impact of global corporate activity has grown more severe, and America has experienced a greater commercial homogenization under the umbrella of ever fewer and ever larger corporate entities.
 As this has occurred, the imperative to “act locally” has only grown more urgent.

-This combination of environmental and economic priorities should be seen as informative to everyday citizens who aspire to think globally while acting locally.
+This combination of environmental and economic priorities should be seen as informative to everyday citizens who aspire to think with worldwide well-being on their minds while acting locally, in the best interests of their own communities.
 While we, as private citizens, may not necessarily be charged with the responsibility of coordinating operations in offices across a dozen unique localities, each with its own laws, customs and workplace culture, there is much that we can learn from this philosophy.
 Whether you are a local business owner, an active participant in your town’s civic affairs, or a student learning how to be a responsible global citizen, there are “think globally, act locally” strategies that you can apply in your everyday life to the benefit of your household, your community, and the world at large.